learn-co-students/objc-ScrollViews-001/README.md

 ## Extra Credit

 - Create a custom UITableViewCell.
 Embed your paging ScrollView from part 1 into that cell.
-You should make it so that you can add load images into your custom cell via the tableview data source.
+You should make it so that you can load images into your custom cell via the tableview data source.

 - In a separate view controller, create a simple form (a few textfields and maybe a button or two) in scrollview.
 Make the scrollview intercept the system notifications for the keyboard being presented or dismissed, and scroll the form out of the way of the keyboard when when the keyboard appears, and back down when it is dismissed.